 Artificial intelligence (AI) is a controversial topic.
 It is easy to imagine a near future where AI solves some of our greatest problems and a relatively more distant future where AI becomes our greatest problem.
 For now, AI has yet to rebel against us and is proving to be a valuable tool in our everyday lives.
 AI is being deployed to help companies improve productivity, reduce costs, streamline processes, and unlock analytics and insights that weren’t previously available.
 Like past disruptive technologies, AI presents new issues under familiar areas of concern.
 Every company needs to know how their data is being used.
 AI technology adds a new layer of complexity to that all-too-familiar issue.

-In their recent commentary, AI: Black boxes and the boardroom, colleagues Tim Wright and Antony Bott examine how well-founded concerns over the inscrutability of artificial intelligence processes and the bad outcomes that can be triggered by bad data can be alleviated by certain common sense approaches in the boardroom.
+In his recent commentary, AI: Black boxes and the boardroom, colleague Tim Wright examines how well-founded concerns over the inscrutability of artificial intelligence processes and the bad outcomes that can be triggered by bad data can be alleviated by certain common sense approaches in the boardroom.